The Sights and Sites of America

 More than 60% of these multi-generational households count on Social Security income for their basic needs... and we have a national political party set on destroying Social Security payouts so they can divert those funds to wage un-winnable wars in other countries.
 The situation wasn't so obvious before the Great Recession of 2007 looted America's middle class but that event pushed the number of multi-generational families living at the same address into the stratosphere.
 And what's happened since on the national stage has served to push that number yet higher.

 As of 2010, the US Census estimated that more than 10% of all children in the United States were being raised by relatives other than their birth parents.
 More than 8% of all children were being raised by their grandparents, more than 5% with neither parent in the home (I'm in this class).
-This situation is worst in those states that have the highest per capita prescription drug problems, the worst human services records and the lowest rated public school systems.
+This situation is worst in those states that have the highest per capita prescription drug problems (think: opioid epidemic), the worst human services records and the lowest rated public school systems.

 More than half of these grandparent-in-charge families are white.
 67% of the grandparents involved are under the age of 60 and 20% of them somehow live below the poverty level.
 That roughly translates to more than 2.6 million children being raised by grandparents, about 2 million of these children virtually never see or get to know either of their parents and more than a million of these kids grow up in poverty.

-I am advising my now 15-year-old to get good grades in high school, then go to Europe for college: at least equal quality education at a vastly lower cost giving entry to the global job market without a crushing debt burden... and a more balanced view of the world as it is.
+I am advising my now 16-year-old to get good grades in high school, then go to Europe for college: at least equal quality education at a vastly lower cost that allows entry to the global job market without a crushing debt burden... and a more balanced view of the world as it is.
 I figure I have a couple more years with him to visit as many of the natural wonders of the United States as we can cram in, then who knows?
-But my littlest one is now 5 and she's been exploring with us almost since birth...
+But my littlest one is now 6 and she's been exploring with us almost since birth...

 If we don't actively invest in all our children's futures, our society has no future.

-One more comment: I just came across an interesting chart that may mean something to a few people.
+I recently came across an interesting chart that may mean something to a few people.
 The chart was a rendering of "political persuasion" graphed against "educational achievement" for all the 50 states.
 Massachusetts was classed as "the most liberal state" with a high educational index while Mississippi was classed as "the most conservative state" with the lowest educational index.
 The economy of Massachusetts is booming while the economy of Mississippi has been stagnant and losing ground for decades...
 Mississippi also has one of the highest rates of poverty, deaths from prescription drugs and children being raised by someone other than their parents, coupled with the lowest levels of state support for the families and educational systems involved.
-Louisiana, West Virginia, Alabama, Arkansas and New Mexico are in similar positions to Mississippi: politically more conservative and at the bottom of the list for their economies, educational indexes and human services.
+Louisiana, West Virginia, Alabama, Arkansas and New Mexico are in similar positions to Mississippi: politically more conservative and at the bottom of the list for their economies, educational indexes and human services (and at the top of the lists for deaths from prescription opioids).

 West Spanish Peak, Colorado